esure’s Top Festive Security Tips

 The festive season’s a time for family, fun and great presents (fingers crossed).
 But it’s also a time to be a little more vigilant than usual.

 Why?
-The longer nights could give would-be thieves more opportunities as they’re aware that homes either have tempting presents inside or may be empty as people go to visit relatives or stay out later.
+The longer nights could give would-be thieves more opportunities as they’re aware that homes either have tempting presents inside or may be empty as people go to visit relatives.

 Don’t worry though.
 A Christmas catastrophe is something we can help you avoid with our few simple steps to protect yourself.